Leapfrog Competitors with Your Content Marketing Mission Statement

 - What job are buyers trying to get done?

 - What topics do buyers research online?
+Where else do they go for information?

 - Which obstacles do buyers encounter on the way to purchase?